What is a deed of release?

 A deed of release contains lasting obligations that can sometimes impact the rest of your professional career.
 When drafted by an employer, they can also contain terms that are deliberately more favourable to the employer.
 If a particular provision is overlooked or is poorly drafted, it can cause significant reputational damage and can potentially restrain your conduct for many years to come.

-An experienced employment lawyer will be able to assist you in advising on the terms of the deed of release, negotiating amendments to the deed of release and potentially negotiate an increase in the amount of compensation offered as part of the deed of release.
-A lawyer will also be able to provide you with advice about the other options available to you if you do not wish to sign the deed of release.
+An experienced employment lawyer will be able to assist you in advising on the terms, negotiating amendments and potentially negotiating an increase in the amount of compensation offered.
+A lawyer will also be able to provide you with advice about the other options available to you if you do not wish to sign the release agreement.

 Can I get out of a deed of release?

 It is incredibly difficult to set aside a deed of release once it has been signed.
-Unless you can establish that there was some form of duress, unconscionable conduct, misrepresentation or mistake, you will likely be bound by the terms of the deed of release, even if they are unfavourable to you.
-For this reason, it is always important to obtain legal advice about the deed of release before you sign the document.
+Unless you can establish that there was some form of duress, unconscionable conduct, misrepresentation or mistake, you will likely be bound by the terms of the agreement, even if they are unfavourable to you.
+For this reason, it is always important to obtain legal advice before you sign the agreement.